Infineon/mtb-example-btstack-freertos-multi-beacon/README.md

 ## Hardware Setup
 This example uses the kit’s default configuration.
 See the respective kit guide to ensure that the kit is configured correctly.

+**Note:** The PSoC 6 WiFi-BT Pioneer Kit (CY8CKIT-062-WIFI-BT) ships with KitProg2 installed.
+The ModusToolbox software requires KitProg3.
+Before using this code example, make sure that the board is upgraded to KitProg3.
+The tool and instructions are available in the Firmware Loader GitHub repository.
+If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software Setup
 This code example consists of two parts: a Broadcaster and an Observer.